tale-toul/OCP4baremetalIPI/README.md

 $ sudo restorecon -R -Fv /var/lib/libvirt/images/provision.qcow2
 ```

-Create the V instance based on the above image with the following commands.
+Create the VM instance based on the above image with the following commands.
 The AC address is specified in the command line to make it predictable and easier to match to later configuration files:
 ```
 # export V_NAE=provision
 # export DST_AI_PATH="/var/lib/libvirt/images"